Nekmo/sphinx-business-theme/README.rst

 However, the pdf starts without content.
 Write your document by editing the files ``index.rst`` and ``readme.rst``.
 The syntax of the files is RestructuredText (rst).
 The syntax documentation is on the `Sphinx website <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.

+Read the docs on the web (or in `pdf <https://github.com/Nekmo/sphinx-business-theme/releases/latest/ download/docs.pdf>`_).

 Demo project
 ============